 Once you get the technique right, you can progress at a rapid clip.
 There are scores of YouTube videos that teach complex workout regimens for free.
 If you like to invest few bucks more, I strongly recommend The Erg Book: 375+ of the Greatest Indoor Rowing Workouts of All Time.
-It is available on Amazon, in a paperback format.

 In it, you’ll find tips and detailed advice on how to structure both individual and group workout sessions, improve technique, and enjoy a garden variety of exercises designed and organized by skill level, fitness training goals, time and difficulty.

 Also included, are 14 week indoor rowing training plans, with tips on how to improve rowing technique, breathing, and pacing nuances.

 HIIT (high intensity interval training) is also fairly common when practicing with a rower and it can help you increase your VO2 max, burn more calories, and practice for faster splits.

 Training for pace, however, is usually followed by a very symptomatic curve – where both performance and endurance, experience a dramatic increase.
 Do aim, therefore, to focus on pacing, even in the early stages of your training.